lasso-js/lasso/docs/bundling.md

-RaptorJS Optimizer Bundling
+Lasso.js Bundling
 ====================================

 Bundling can either be enabled or disabled during page optimization.
 If bundling is disabled then every dependency will be written to its own file.
 If bundling is enabled then dependencies will be concatenated together based on the bundles configured for the application and page.
-The RaptorJS Optimizer allows both application-level and page-level bundles to be configured.
+Lasso.js allows both application-level and page-level bundles to be configured.

 # Application-level Bundles